muguangyi/ferry/README.md

 [![Build Status](https://travis-ci.com/muguangyi/ferry.svg?branch=master)](https://travis-ci.com/muguangyi/ferry) [![GoDoc](https://godoc.org/github.com/muguangyi/ferry?status.svg)](https://godoc.org/github.com/muguangyi/ferry) [![codecov](https://codecov.io/gh/muguangyi/ferry/branch/master/graph/badge.svg)](https://codecov.io/gh/muguangyi/ferry) [![Go Report Card](https://goreportcard.com/badge/github.com/muguangyi/ferry)](https://goreportcard.com/report/github.com/muguangyi/ferry)

-**Ferry** is a lightweight server develop framework for `golang`. **Ferry** setup connections between containers based on `feature dependency`.
+**Ferry** is a lightweight game server develop framework for `golang`. **Ferry** setup connections between containers based on `feature dependency`.
 This solution provides much flexibility for user to setup extendable servers quickly.

 ## What Ferry DO

-**Ferry** is a server framework, and define the dev pattern to standalize server startup, connection and communicate flow.
+**Ferry** is a game server framework, and define the dev pattern to standalize server startup, connection and communicate flow.
 So user DO NOT need to write code for low level logic, like network connection, communicate protocol, etc, but only focus on the design and implementation for internal modules.
 It could make the modules more cohesive, decomposed, and general to improve the reusability.

 ## What Ferry DO NOT do